Understanding Bluetooth audio codecs is one of the key milestones in the pursuit of excellent wireless audio quality.

 The journey begins

-You first have a BT audio transmitter which is the audio source.
+You first have a Bluetooth audio transmitter which is the audio source.
 In this case, it can be your phone.
 Next, you need a BT audio receiver, which can be your headphone or speaker.

 The transmitter’s job is not as simple as sending over the music file to the receiver.
 Depending on the quality of the recorded audio, it affects the audio’s file size.
 Higher quality recording equates to larger file size.
 The file size directly affects the bandwidth needed to transmit the audio over to the receiver.